Blake's 7 (audio drama): The Liberator Chronicles

 A series of enhanced audiobooks from Big Finish Productions with members of the TV series reprising their roles.

+Volumes 1, 4, 7 and 10 are set during Season A. Volumes 2, 5, 8 and 11 are set during Season B. Volumes 3, 6, 9 and 12 are set during Season C. The special episode "Remnants" is available only on the Big Finish website.

 The Classic Audio Adventures

 A series of full cast dramas from Big Finish Productions with members of the TV series reprising their roles.

 Special (2013)

-A 60 minute special was released in January 2013.
+A 60-minute special was released in January 2013.
 It takes place between season B and C of the TV series, directly between the events of "Star One" and "Aftermath".
 The roles of Zen and Orac, voiced by Peter Tuddenham in the TV series, has been recast with Alistair Lock.
 It was also released by Big Finish Productions as an eBook in February 2013.

 Series 1 (2014)

-The first series consisting of six 60 minute episodes were released monthly from January 2014 to June 2014.
+The first series consisting of six 60-minute episodes were released monthly from January 2014 to June 2014.
 They are set during season B of the TV series, between "Voice from the Past" and "Gambit".
-A story arc running across the six episodes concerns the Liberator crew pausing their quest for Star One to track down the Federation's new experimental Orac-type computer.
+A story arc running across the six episodes concerns the Liberator crew pausing their quest for Star One to track down the Federation's new experimental computer.
 It also features the introduction of the President, portrayed by Hugh Fraser, a character who was mentioned but never seen in the original series.